NYPD investigating after apparent use of chokehold during arrest in Queens

 The video that is being investigated appears to show a man on the ground being held down by four police officers in an apparent chokehold.

-Police say they were called to the boardwalk at 113th St. in Far Rockaway after they say a man was harassing beachgoers and throwing things at them.
+Police say they were called to the boardwalk at 113th St. in Far Rockaway just before 9 a.m.
+Sunday after they say a man was harassing beachgoers and throwing things at them.

 When police arrived, officers say he reached into a trash bin and threw something at them.
 Then, they say they placed him under arrest and he resisted arrest.